thecipikus/documentation/docs/index.rst

 builders and users of any skill level.
 A typical use of TubePress is to embed a video gallery into a web page.

 TubePress is available both as a downloadable package and via several cloud-hosted, zero-installation services.
-The software is largely open sourced, and it's designed and maintained by TubePress LLC, a small startup based in Pittsburgh, Pennsylvania.
+The software is largely open sourced, and it's designed and maintained by TubePress LLC, a startup based in Pittsburgh, Pennsylvania.

 .. toctree::
    :maxdepth: 2

    intro/index
-   manual/index
+   User Manuals <manual/index>
    developer/index
    reference/index